mayumih387/route360/src/content/posts/astro-algolia/en.md

 - algoliasearch v4.14.3
 - dotenv v16.0.3

-This time we'll use one of the Algolia libraries "**InstantSearch.js v4**", which works with Javascript.
+This time we'll use one of the Algolia libraries "**InstantSearch.js v4**", which works with JavaScript.

 <span class="label warning">Link</span> [What is InstantSearch.js? | Algolia](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/)